Contents:

 The Double Eagle coin has become one of the most iconic and beautiful gold coins in U.S. history.
 The design was created by renowned sculptor Augustus St. Gaudens, inspired by the classic allegory of Liberty.

-Design: The obverse depicts an allegorical figure of Lady Liberty with a torch in one hand and an olive branch in the other, standing against a shining rising sun.
-Around her are 46 stars representing the number of states at the time of the coin's issuance.
-The majestic eagle depicted on the reverse soars above the sun's rays, symbolizing the country's strength, independence and freedom.
+Design: The obverse depicts a figure of Lady Liberty with a torch in one hand and an olive branch in the other, standing against a shining rising sun.
+The majestic eagle depicted on the reverse soars above the sun's rays, symbolizing the country's strength, independence, and freedom.

-Did you know: Coins issued in 1933 were banned from circulation during the economic policies associated with the Great Depression.
-Most were melted down, but a few survived due to collectors.
-One such coin sold at auction in 2002 for a record $7.59 million dollars, being the most expensive coin ever sold at auction.
-However, in 2021, another specimen from a private collection sold for $18.9 million, setting a new record.
+Did you know that coins issued in 1933 were banned from circulation during the economic policies associated with the Great Depression?
+Most were melted down, but a few survived.
+One such instance was sold at auction in 2002 for a record $7.59 million dollars, being the most expensive coin ever sold at auction.
+In 2021, another specimen was sold for $18.9 million, setting a new record.

 Gold Chervonets “The Sower” (USSR)